zoe-f-cyborg/week_2_digihist_REAL/journal.md

 This week definitely gave me more trouble than previously.
 I felt pretty overshelmed by Wget and couldn't see the point of it yet, so it made it slow going to get me motivated to work on it.
+Discord's "search" function was invaluable in helping me get through certain spots.

 ### Anaconda